The cause is unknown but may involve an attack by the immune system against the body’s own tissues (autoimmune reaction).

 Because people who have low levels of vitamin D tend to have more severe multiple sclerosis and because taking vitamin D may reduce the risk of developing osteoporosis, doctors usually recommend that people take vitamin D supplements.
 Whether vitamin D supplements can help slow the progression of multiple sclerosis is being studied.

-People who become weak and unable to move easily may develop pressure sores, so they and their caregivers must take extra care to prevent the sores.
+People who become weak and unable to move easily may develop pressure sores Prevention Pressure sores are areas of skin damage resulting from a lack of blood flow due to prolonged pressure.
+Pressure sores often result from pressure combined with pulling on the skin, friction,... read more , so they and their caregivers must take extra care to prevent the sores.

-If people are disabled, occupational therapists can help with rehabilitation.
-They can help people learn to function despite disabilities caused by the disorder.
+If people are disabled, occupational, physical, and speech therapists can help with rehabilitation.
+They can help people learn to function despite disabilities caused by multiple sclerosis.
 Social workers can recommend and help arrange for needed services and equipment.